OmarRamzy/Java-Chat-Application/README.md

  ## 2. Build and run the app using maven
       mvn package
       java -jar target/websocket-demo-0.0.1-SNAPSHOT.jar
-## Or you can run the app directly using:
+## Or you can run the app directly after cloning using:
       mvn spring-boot:run